October 19th, 2019

 If there's one thing you need in place before opening your first language school, it's a reliable administration system.

 It takes a lot of guts and effort to get a new language school up and running.
+From mapping out your language program to what language your school will teach - It's a long road full of twists and turns!

-And if you ever need help streamlining your workflow, you can always try Teach 'n Go for free.
+Focus on one area at a time and if you ever need help streamlining your workflow, you can always try Teach 'n Go for free.

 No credit card required.